Welcome to Penang Island - The "Pearl of the Orient".

 Now a UNESCO World Heritage site, many of the old derelict buildings are being restored to their former grandeur, so offering even more places to visit.

 It's one of only a few places left in Asia that you can still see such sights these days, due to far too rapid development in other cities in this region.

 Take a look at our photo gallery to see the many sights of the island.

 Our recommended best things to see around the island :

 Along the island's Northern coastline, Batu Ferringhi beach offers a long stretch of sandy shoreline and all you would expect from a popular beach destination.

 There are also plenty of more peaceful stretches of sand dotted around the island for those seeking a little peace and quiet.

 Where are the best beaches in Penang?

-You will find ever type of accommodation available for your stay on the Island, from budget backpackers hostels to top luxury resorts in historical heritage buildings in George Town.
+You will find all types of accommodation available for your stay on the Island, from budget backpackers hostels, to top luxury resorts in historical heritage buildings in George Town.

-For those who prefer to be by the seaside, there is a good choice of beach front hotels on the popular resorts towns of Batu Ferringhi and Tanjung Bungah and like most things in Malaysia, you get really good value for your money.
+For those who prefer to be by the seaside, there is a good choice of beachfront hotels in the popular resorts towns of Batu Ferringhi and Tanjung Bungah and like most things in Malaysia, you get really good value for your money.